amannirala13/HAAR-Cascade-Trainer-Linux/README.md

 # HAAR Cascade GUI Trainer 1.0 (Alpha) - Linux
 This is a HAAR Cascade Classifier training GUI application for Linux.
-This application make it really easy to train classifiers for object detection and tracking using opencv by providing a Graphical user interface to set parameters and perform necessary steps.
+This application makes it really easy to train classifiers for object detection and tracking using opencv by providing a Graphical user interface to set parameters and perform necessary steps.

 <br>